How to train for the Everest Base Camp Trek

 Frequency

 Add one or two long weekly hikes to gradually develop your endurance and prepare yourself for the real hike.
-Start with more accessible and shorter distances and gradually increase them over time.
+Start with shorter, more accessible distances and gradually increase them over time.

 Activities